 Figma’s remote MCP server allows you to connect directly to an MCP server hosted by Figma.
-Then, you can use the context of your Figma design files to improve you workflows in your favorite AI development tools and build faster.
+Then, you can use the context of your Figma design files to improve your workflows in your favorite AI development tools and build faster.

 In this lesson, we’ll walk you through how to set up the remote Figma MCP server in these development tools.
 Then, we’ll show you how to use the Figma MCP server to pass context from your Figma Design files.
 Let’s get started!